 Seven full weeks were to be counted from the day of the first fruits culminating on the fiftieth day, which would be the day of the new grain offering, the Feast of Weeks.

 The Sadducees took these verses literally and believed that the first fruits was to be observed on the Sunday during the week of Passover and thereby the observation of the Feast of Weeks would be observed 50 days later on a Sunday as well, whereas, the Pharisees believed that the first fruits was to be observed on the day after the first day of Passover, whichever day this would fall on, and that the Feast of Weeks would be observed fifty days later, whichever day this would be.
 The common practice in Judaism today observes the position of the Pharisees, in agreement with the Oral Law.
-Is this the correction understanding of God’s Word?
+Is this the correct understanding of God’s Word?

 This dispute regarding the exact day of the observation of the first fruits and how to count the days leading up to the observation of the new grain offering and the Feast of Weeks was so divisive between the Sadducees and Pharisees that it created a sort of internal theological war.
 Rabbi Israel Meir Lau explains the controversy in his book titled Practical Judaism: